 Alex Hartshorn currently has a waitlist for NEW 1-1 clients.
 Please send an email to info@sincerelysomaticsk.com or book in for a consult with Alex if you’d like to be added to the waitlist.
-We will communicate with you about expected timeline and position on the waitlist.
-If you are an existing client and do not see a next session time within a reasonable timeframe for you, please contact Alex to schedule and/or click “Add yourself to the Waitlist” at the bottom of the online calendar.
-If a cancellation occurs within your chosen timeframes, you will be notified with the option to pick up a session time.
+We will communicate with you about expected timeline.
+If you are an existing client and do not see a next session time within a reasonable timeframe for you, please contact Alex to schedule and/or click “Add yourself to the Waitlist” at the bottom of the online calendar for the option to pick up a session time.

 Speech Language Therapy